joshng/upstart-project/upstart/README.md

-In particular, this avoids a problem that would otherwise arise if variable-interpolations in these conditionally-loaded resources were unresolvable: upstart requires all configs that are **loaded** to be fully resolvable, so loading conditionally-required dynamically ensures that the variables referenced therein only require definitions if they will be used.
+In particular, this avoids a problem that would otherwise arise if variable-interpolations in these conditionally-loaded resources were unresolvable: upstart requires all configs that are **loaded** to be fully resolvable, so loading conditionally-required values dynamically ensures that the variables referenced therein only require definitions if they will be used.
 (See the section on [variable interpolation](#compose-configuration-with-include-and-variableinterpolation) for more about this.)

 ### Library Defaults: `upstart-defaults`